t1st3/php-json-minify/README.md

 In order to build your generated Composer project from its source, you will need Grunt and PHP on the command line.

-So, you must install PHP5 on your system on your command line.
-Test it:
+So, you must install PHP 5.6 on your system.
+Test it on your command line:

 ```
 php --help